thepolarbear0818/blog/pages/docs/testing.md

 # Browser Tests

-There are several good browser testing sites on the Internet.
-Here are just a few that we find most useful, which might also be useful for troubleshooting and when providing details in issues.
+There are many browser testing sites on the Internet.
+Here are just a few that we find most useful, which might also help providing details in issues.

 ## Fingerprinting and Security